amd/HPCTrainingExamples/OmniperfExamples/3-RegisterOccupancyLimit/README.md

 | FP32/FP64     | <img src="exercise3_problem_roofline_fp32_fp64.png"/>| <img src="exercise3_solution_roofline_fp32_fp64.png"/> |
 | FP16/INT8     | <img src="exercise3_problem_roofline_int8_fp16.png"/>| <img src="exercise3_solution_roofline_int8_fp16.png"/> |

-The most notable change between these rooflines is that the L1/L2 arithmetic intensity spread is more pronounced in the problem, which shows that the call to `assert` was causing more data to be moved to the L1, while not adding floating-point operations.

-**Note:** Arithmetic Intensity is computed as `(total floating point operations)/(total data movement)`

 ### Summary and Take-aways

 Function calls inside kernels can have surprisingly adverse performance side-effects.
+However, performance issues in general may be subject to compiler versions or other environment details.
 Calling assert, printf and even excessive use of math functions (e.g. pow, sin, cos) can limit performance in difficult-to-predict ways.
-If you see unexpected resource usage, try eliminating these sorts of function calls.
+If you see unexpected resource usage, try eliminating or reducing the use of these sorts of function calls.